neuralmagic/sparseml/integrations/torchvision/README.md

 ### SparseML CLI

-SparseML's CLI enables you to kick-off sparsification workflows with various utilities like creating training pipelines, dataset loading, checkpoint saving, metric reporting, and logging handled for you.
+SparseML's CLI enables you to kick-off sparse training workflows with various utilities like creating training pipelines, dataset loading, checkpoint saving, metric reporting, and logging handled for you.

-To get started, we just need to a couple key arguments: a starting checkpoint, a SparseML recipe, and a dataset.
+To get started, we just need to a couple key arguments:
 ```bash
 sparseml.image_classification.train \
     --checkpoint-path [CHECKPOINT-PATH] \